Carcinoid tumors (Gastrointestinal)

 Capsule endoscopy is a method that allows you to see the whole small intestine.
 A capsule containing a microscopic camera is swallowed by the patient.
 The camera collects photos while the capsule passes through the gastrointestinal tract and sends them to a receiver on the exterior of the body.

-Biopsy is the process of removing cells or tissues so that they can be examined under a microscope for signs of cancer.
+A biopsy is the process of removing cells or tissues so that they can be examined under a microscope for signs of cancer.
 During endoscopy and colonoscopy, tissue samples may be collected.

 Treatment of carcinoid tumors

-Treatment options for carcinoid tumours may include:
+Treatment options for carcinoid tumors may include:

 Under the skin, octreotide (Sandostatin, Bynfezia Pen) and lanreotide (Somatuline Depot) are injected.
-Abdominal pain, bloating, and diarrhoea are all possible side effects of both medications.
+Abdominal pain, bloating, and diarrhea are all possible side effects of both medications.
 Telotristat (Xermelo) is a tablet that is occasionally taken in conjunction with octreotide or lanreotide to help with carcinoid syndrome symptoms.

 Cryoablation kills cancer cells by freezing and thawing them repeatedly.